 There are several hundreds of dietitians that graduate each year.
 Of the ~6000 APD’s in Australia, countless dietitians are out of work, looking for new jobs or returning from leave.
 Large hospitals offer 1-4 positions each year.
 You don’t have the business skills to run a private practice nor the time to learn them and industry rarely realises the value of dietitians.
 In the end, is it all worth it?

 There can be no doubt that finding a graduate job is an arduous task.
-But there are many steps you can take to put yourself in prime position to get not just any graduate job, but the job that could shape your career.
+But there are many steps you can take to put yourself in a prime position to get not just any graduate job, but the job that could shape your career.

 It sounds explanatory enough – but this is the most vital step to guaranteeing a grad job.
 Volunteering your time shows loyalty, willingness to sacrifice and compromise, tenacity and is another valuable opportunity to display your value to an organisation.

 Talking to authority figures in dietetics can be confronting, after all, they are your prospective employers.
 The first and most efficient step to an opportunity is a ‘hello’ whether it be in person, email or on Linkedin.
-If you don’t overcome your nerves and push the questions you want answered, they will remain a mystery and chances will continue to elude you.
+If you don’t overcome your nerves and push the questions you want to be answered, they will remain a mystery and chances will continue to elude you.

 You could spend 3 hours a week adding respected dietitians on Linkedin and researching organisational gaps and value adds.
-Messaging these ideas alone contains tremendous value.
+Messaging these ideas alone contains a tremendous value.
 50% might not have the time, 30% will take interest and 20% will offer you a chance because it is exactly what they’re after.